-A parcel of land newly acquired to house a 5000 sqm processing facility for the production of hybrid rice seeds.
+A parcel of land newly acquired to house a 6-hectare processing facility for the production of hybrid rice seeds.
 The site is strategically situated in the rice granary bowl of Davao Del Sur, providing an advantage of access areas for hybrid rice seeds production.
-This site is expected to be completed by end of 2016.
+The construction and development of the site was fully consummated on the year 2018.